VirtueAndTerror/vidly-api-node/readme.md

 ## Introduction

-This project is the backend of Vidly, an imaginary video rental app.
-I've used Vidly as an example in several of my online programming courses, such as:
+This project is an updated and refactored version of the backend of Vidly, an imaginary video rental app.
+Mosh Hamedani has used Vidly as an example in several of my online programming courses, such as:

 - https://codewithmosh.com/p/mastering-react
 - https://codewithmosh.com/p/the-complete-node-js-course
 - https://codewithmosh.com/p/asp-net-mvc

 This is the implementation of Vidly in Node.js.

+## What I have lerned

+-Implement MongoDB built-in transactions.
+-Implement authentication with x-auth-token http header.
+-Schema validation using Joi library.
+-Logging uncoughtExceptions with winston.js

 ## Setup